RakshithKothuru/Computer-Architecture/README.md

 # Page Tables

-## 12. What Is a Page Table?
+## 21. What Is a Page Table?

 A **page table** stores mappings from virtual page numbers to physical frame numbers.

-Conceptually:
+Example:

 | Virtual page number | Physical frame number |
 |---:|---:|